tobyjamesthomas/tobyjamesthomas.github.io/_posts/2018-01-01-new-year-new-site.md

 _This is my first try at blogging.
 I'm used to keeping a journal, but I've never made an entry for an audience larger than myself.
 I wonder how my voice and writing style will change.
 Nonetheless, I'm excited to start!_

 Hey there, welcome to my new site!
-My name is Toby, and I created this blog with the intension of documenting my life experiences, memories and learnings.
+My name is Toby, and I created this blog with the intention of documenting my life experiences, memories and learnings.
 I've been wanting to do this for a while, so why not start in the new year?
-I named it Human Startup because that's how I view my life, like a living startup 😋.
+I'm naming it Human Startup because that's how I view my life, like a living startup 😋.
 Here's a bit about me to break the ice:
 * I'm in my second year of Software Engineering at the University of Waterloo 🎒
 * I love startups, technology and thinking about the future 🔭
 * I'm an artist at heart, with a love for music, design and photography 👩‍🎨